Your Home Health Centre

 Be sure to leave at least one pill in the original bottle.
 That way, if you forget what a pill is for, you can find it in the bottle it came from.
 A few medicines must be stored in their original containers so that they don't spoil.
 If your medicine label has this instruction, then don't use a pillbox for that medicine.

-Store all medicines, vitamins, and supplements as directed.
+Store all medicines and natural health products as directed.
 And keep them out of reach of children.

 An otoscope is a flashlight with a special attachment for looking into the ear.
 With training, you can use an otoscope to help you decide if an ear infection is present.
 Inexpensive consumer-model otoscopes are available.
 But they do not put as much light into the ear canal and eardrum as the one your doctor uses.
 They can also be used as high-intensity penlights.